11 Best Trout Flies to Cover your Fishing Season

 Tungsten Nymph

-Despite its inconspicuous looks, the tungsten nymph is one of the best trout flies out there.
+Despite its inconspicuous looks, the tungsten nymph is one of the best trout patterns out there.
 The high density of the tungsten head makes it sinks fast and hence a great choice for deeper pools.
 Don’t be fooled: often the biggest trout take the smallest flies.
 Give the tungsten nymph a go and you won’t be disappointed.

 Wormy Trout Fly